Iran's President Calls For Expanded Security Cooperation With Iraq

-TEHRAN, Sept 10 (NNN-IRNA) – Iranian President, Ebrahim Raisi, yesterday, called for the expansion of bilateral security cooperation with Iraq, to counter movements by“separatist terrorist groups” in the Iraqi Kurdistan Region.
+(MENAFN- Famagusta Gazette) Iranian President Ebrahim Raisi on Saturday called for the expansion of bilateral security cooperation with Iraq to counter movements by“separatist terrorist groups” in the Iraqi Kurdistan Region.

-Raisi made the remarks in a phone call with Iraqi Prime Minister, Mohammed Shia' al-Sudani, during which he also stressed that, any movement by“separatist terrorist groups” to undermine regional security cannot be tolerated.
+Raisi made the remarks in a phone call with Iraqi Prime Minister Mohammed Shia' al-Sudani, during which he also stressed that any movement by“separatist terrorist groups” to undermine the regional security cannot be tolerated.

-The Iraqi prime minister, on his part, said, the Iraqi government views Iran's security as important as its own, and is completely committed to fighting those who compromise security in the region.
+The Iraqi prime minister, for his part, said that the Iraqi government views Iran's security as important as its own, and is completely committed to fighting those who compromise the lasting security in the region.

 The Kurdistan Region, a semi-autonomregion in northern Iraq, hosts camps and bases operated by several Kurdish factions, which Iran designates as“separatist terrorists.”

-Last month, Iranian Foreign Ministry spokesperson, Nasser Kanaani, said, anti-Iran“terrorist groups” operating in Iraq's Kurdistan Region must be disarmed and relocated from the border areas, by the upcoming deadline of Sept 19, stressing that the deadline would not be extended.
+In August, Iranian Foreign Ministry spokesperson Nasser Kanaani said anti-Iran“terrorist groups” operating in Iraq's Kurdistan Region must be disarmed and relocated from the border areas by the upcoming deadline of Sept.
+19, stressing that the deadline would not be extended, according to the official news agency IRNA.

 Legal Disclaimer: